carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 <img src="../fig/01-earthpy-surface-1.png" title="Raster plot with earthpy.plot using the viridis color scale" alt="Raster plot with earthpy.plot using the viridis color scale" width="612" style="display: block; margin: auto;" />

 > ## Plotting Tip
 > For more aesthetic looking plots, matplotlib allows you to customize the style with `plt.style.use`.
-However, if you want more control of the look of your plot, matplotlib has many more functions to change the postion and appearnce of plot elements.
+However, if you want more control of the look of your plot, matplotlib has many more functions to change the position and appearnce of plot elements.
 > > ## Show plot
 > >  Here is the result of using a ggplot like style for our surface model plot.
 > >
 > > ~~~
-> > import matplotlib.pyplot as plt
-> > %matplotlib inline
 > > plt.style.use("ggplot")
 > > earthpy.plot.plot_bands(
 > >     surface_model_HARV_arr,